-The Diploma in Music and Audio Production will take place over five hours per week, scheduled over one day.
-The timetable for 2018-2019 entry will be confirmed upon enrolment.
+The Foundation Diploma in Music and Audio Production will take place over five hours per week, scheduled over one day.
+Your timetable will be confirmed upon enrolment.

 Will I take classes with the Professional Musicianship or Music Business students?

-Music and Audio Production students won’t share classes with other BA or CPD courses, but there will be plenty of opportunities to meet fellow BIMM Dublin students through networking events and gigs.
-All Music and Audio Production students are encouraged to audition for performance events such as Live & Lyrical, End of Term Gig and CPD Gig alongside students on the BA (Hons) in Commercial Modern Music and CPD Diploma in Professional Musicianship.
+Music and Audio Production students won’t share classes with other BA or Diploma courses, but there will be plenty of opportunities to meet fellow BIMM Dublin students through networking events and gigs.
+All Music and Audio Production students are encouraged to audition for performance events such as Live & Lyrical, End of Term Gig and Diploma Gig alongside students on the BA (Hons) in Commercial Modern Music and Foundation Diploma in Professional Musicianship.
 Music and Audio Production students will also be provided with opportunities to assist with the in-house recording of college-wide projects.

 What are the minimum entry requirements for this course?

 The minimum entry requirements for the Foundation Diploma in Music and Audio Production is the successful completion of one module at QQI Level 5.
 This is equivalent to one subject at Leaving Certificate level.
 The minimum grade accepted at Leaving Certificate is 1O6 (formerly one Ordinary Level D3).
 Applicants must be 17 on 1st January in the year of entry.

 Overseas students, where English isn’t their native language, must meet a minimum English language requirement of IELTS 6.0 or equivalent.